shanmorgan1/my-portfolio/README.md

 # my-portfolio
 my personal portfolio

-# Hi there, I'm Shannon Rifkin
+# Hi there, I'm Shannon Morgan

 Welcome to my GitHub portfolio!
 This is where I showcase my projects, skills, and passion for web and UX development.